MG ZT: Land Speed Record

 Also in September 2003, the MG ZT-T became the World's Fastest (non production) Estate Car, with a top speed of 225.609 mph (360.9 km/h).
-It achieved this at 55th annual Bonneville Speed Week Nationals, on the Salt Flats in Utah, United States.
+It achieved this at 55th annual Bonneville Speed Week Nationals, on the Bonneville Salt Flats in Utah, United States.
 This car used an 800+bhp Roush V8 engine, with other heavy modifications.

 MG Sport & Racing

 XPower 385

 The XPower 385 ZT, was a set of concepts created by MG Rover to show the "Ultimate" version of the 260 V8.
 The 385 was equipped with a 385PS 4 Valve Ford Modular V8.
 A similar engine that was fitted in the 385 concept car and the "ultimate" ZT was later fitted in the MG SV.
 The development of the cars was undertaken by Prodrive, but the cars never appeared as MG Rover closed in April 2005.

 The cars were fitted with a wide bodykit, and featured a spoiler on the rear of the car.